 Copper Falls State ParkMellen

-Ancient lava flows, deep gorges, and spectacular waterfalls make Copper Falls one of Wisconsin's most scenic parks.
+Ancient lava flows, deep gorges and spectacular waterfalls make Copper Falls State Park one of Wisconsin's most scenic parks.
 Log buildings built by the Civilian Conservation Corps in the 1930s add to the park's charm.
-There are many things to do--hiking, picnicking, fishing, and swimming.
-The park is one of the highlights of the North Country National Scenic Trail in Wisconsin.
+The park offers camping, hiking, bicycling, picnicking, fishing and swimming opportunities in Loon Lake.
+The 1.7-mile Doughboy's Nature Trail, along the Bad River, is one of the best hikes in Wisconsin.
 For overnight stays, there are 54 regular campsites, a group camping area big enough for 40 people, a backpack campsite, and, for people with disabilities, a rustic cabin.
-Average season snowfall of more than 100 inches enables the park to maintain 12 kilometers (8 miles) of cross-country ski trails.
+Average season snowfall of more than 100 inches enables the park to maintain 8 miles of cross-country ski trails.

 Hoffman Hills State Recreation AreaMenomonie